openebs/openebs/e2e/ansible/openebs-on-premise-deployment-guide.md

-# OpenEBS-On-Premise-Deployment-Guide
+# OpenEBS On Premise Deployment Guide
 -------------------------------------

 This guide provides detailed instructions to perform the on-premise deployment of OpenEBS.
 The end goal of these steps is to have a functional :

 - Kubernetes cluster (K8s master & K8s minions/host) configured with the OpenEBS iSCSI flexvol driver,
-- OpenEBS maya master
+- OpenEBS Maya master
-- OpenEBS storage Hosts
+- OpenEBS Storage Hosts

 Depending on your need, you can either setup only the Kubernetes cluster or the OpenEBS cluster or both.
 The number of nodes in each category is configurable.